prxcode/offensive-security/README.md

 # security
-You can find detailed Notes for each topic with some simple tools made during practice
+You can find detailed Notes for each topic with some simple tools made during practice.